3 Effective Tips to Augment Your Talent Acquisition Strategy in 2022

 3. Prioritize Diversity and Inclusion (D&I)

-Additionally, according to findings of one recent survey conducted by Glassdoor, as many as 67% of job seekers consider workplace diversity critical when evaluating employment opportunities.
+Additionally, according to hiring data in one recent survey conducted by Glassdoor, as many as 67% of job seekers consider workplace diversity critical when evaluating employment opportunities.
 Close to 57% of employees think their company should be doing more to boost diversity.

 As a forward-thinking talent acquisition leader, you must create an environment within your company where every employee is encouraged to draw upon their backgrounds, perspectives, and experiences to advance business goals.